 |Address||6 Ang Mo Kio Street 62, Singapore 569140|

-Ang Mo Kio Bus Depot (commonly abbreviated AMDEP) occupies a relatively small plot of land along Ang Mo Kio Street 64, within the Yio Chu Kang industrial estate north of Yio Chu Kang MRT Station and Yio Chu Kang Sports Hall.
-For most of its operational lifespan, the depot supported bus operations mainly around Yio Chu Kang, Yishun, Sembawang, Marina Centre and various SMRT bus routes extending east of Singapore.
-It was also the former headquarters of SMRT Buses.
+Ang Mo Kio Bus Depot (commonly abbreviated AMDEP) formerly occupied a relatively small ~2 ha plot of land along Ang Mo Kio Street 64 (lot MK18-08821N), situated within the Yio Chu Kang industrial estate north of Yio Chu Kang MRT Station.
+For most of its operational lifespan, the depot supported bus operations mainly around Yio Chu Kang, Yishun, Sembawang, Woodlands, Lorong 1 Geylang, Marina Centre and various SMRT bus routes extending east of Singapore.
+It was also the former headquarters of SMRT Buses and its predecessor TIBS.

-The depot premises contained a multi-storey administration building, bus refuelling and washing facilities, bus parking lots, and a vehicle workshop for light maintenance work.
+The depot premises contained a multi-storey administration building with a staff canteen, bus refuelling and washing facilities, bus parking lots, and a vehicle workshop for light maintenance work.
 More major bus repairs are typically done at Woodlands Depot.
-A combined vehicular entrance and exit leads to Ang Mo Kio Street 64.
-Despite the Depot’s official address being along Ang Mo Kio Street 62, that vehicle entrance is no longer in regular use and appears to be for emergency access only.
+A combined vehicular entrance and exit led to Ang Mo Kio Street 64.
+Although the Depot’s official address is along Ang Mo Kio Street 62, that vehicle entrance is no longer in regular use and is retained only as an emergency access gate.

 The bus park is small in capacity, and as a result, SMRT frequently relied on the overnight parking of buses at nearby bus interchanges like Yishun.
-To prepare for the introduction of double-deck buses sometime in 2014, shelters above the bus parking lots had to be raised.
+To prepare for the introduction of double-deck buses sometime in 2014, shelters above the bus parking lots were raised.

 Incidents featured in the media

-On 6 June 2021, SMRT technician Thin Soon Fatt, 43, was killed while his co-worker Tan Kaek Seng, 44, was injured when a BYD C6 Bus (understood to be PC8561P) fell on them whilst working under the bus in a workshop at SMRT’s Ang Mo Kio bus depot.
-This was due to one of two car jacks supporting the bus giving way.
+On 6 June 2021, an SMRT technician was killed while his co-worker was injured when a BYD C6 bus (understood to be PC8561P) fell on them whilst working under the bus after one of two car jacks supporting the bus gave way.